cmjpen/VTuber-Clip-Translator/README.md

 **4. Translation:**

 *   A translation prompt is constructed, including the VTuber's name, gender, nicknames, fan nicknames, and the Japanese video summary.
-*   The SRT is split into batches of 20 lines for translation.
+*   The SRT is split into batches of 20 lines for translation, which helps increase accuracy in both translation and timings.
 *   Previous lines (without timings) are prepended to each batch for context.
-*   The translated SRT is extracted from the Gemini response and written to a file.
+*   The translated SRT is extracted from the OpenAI response and written to a file.

 ## Installation